jreyes0999/reading-notes-201/README.md

-# reading-notes
+#Pre Work
-This is the pre work for students enrolling in our coding programs.
+This is the pre-work for students enrolling in our coding programs.